- B422, Portland Square, Drake Circus, Plymouth, PL4 8AA

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-PhD Candidate in Human Geography with 1+3 ESRC scholarship, Plymouth University 2017-2021
+PhD Candidate in Human Geography with 1+3 ESRC scholarship, University of Plymouth

 Grants & contracts

 Economic and Social Research Council 1+3 scholarship at Plymouth University

 Molfese C, Beare D, Hall-Spencer JM (2014) Overfishing and the Replacement of Demersal Finfish by Shellfish: An Example from the English Channel.
 PLoS ONE 9(7): e101506. doi:10.1371/journal.pone.0101506

 Molfese C (forthcoming) Towards a more-than-human theory of resistance: reflections on intentionality, political collectives and opposition.
 In: Critical Geographies of Resistance, Edited Collection by Hughes SM, Edward Elgar Publishing.

 Reports & invited lectures